Rochor: MRT station

 Rochor MRT station is a Mass Rapid Transit station on the Downtown line Stage 2 in Singapore, formerly known as the Bukit Timah line.
-The station will link the East West line and the North East line along the Bukit Timah corridor, serving the commercial areas to the south of Little India.
+The station links the East West line and the North East line along the Bukit Timah corridor, serving the commercial areas to the south of Little India.
 This station was originally planned to interchange itself but the plan was abandoned.